How to create a family garden – 14 child-friendly garden ideas

 You.
 The greatest investment that you can make in the child-friendly garden is time – your own time.
 At a young age our children simply want to be close to us, to learn how to exist in the world, and to feel security.
 Being in the garden with the children helps you and them form the connection with it, and it being a safe enjoyable space.

 As they grow they’ll want to explore, test their boundaries and still feel safe.
-In the garden, we can give them those boundaries and keep them interested by also being interested ourselves.
+In a child-friendly garden, we can give them those boundaries and keep them interested by also being interested ourselves.
 Above all, we can show them them the areas to respect and those to explore freely.

 Matt Jackson works on landscape design, heritage and management with Land & Heritage, a consultancy specialising in the heritage sector.
 He was formerly Gardens Manager at Sissinghurst and Head Gardener at Doddington Place Gardens.
 He is also a writer and broadcaster – his book Lunar & Biodynamic Gardening is published by Cico Books (affililate link).

-Do let us know your family-friendly garden tips in the comments below – we’d love to hear from you.
+Do let us know your child-friendly garden tips in the comments below – we’d love to hear from you.
 Thank you!